 Step 2

-Place a chemex filter into the top of the hourglass.
-If using a tri-fold, open up the filter so that 3 of the filter squares are placed where the spout is located.
-Rinse the filter using hot water: in a circular motion, starting in the center, outward.
-This is important because it rinses the paper flavor and heats the bottom of the hourglass.
-Dump the water and place the Chemex on your scale.
+place a chemex filter into the top of the hourglass. if using a tri-fold, open up the filter so that three of the filter squares are placed where the spout is located. rinse the filter using hot water: in a circular motion, starting in the center, outward. this is important because it rinses the paper flavor and heats the bottom of the hourglass. dump the water and place the chemex on your scale.

 Step 3

-Pour your ground coffee into the center of the filter, leveling it out with a little shake.
-Tare, or zero, the scale.
-Sart your timer and begin the pour, from the center outward, careful not to pour on the filter.
-Pour 150g of water and stop, allowing the coffee to "bloom", or expand.
-The bloom should last about 45-55 seconds.
-This step is crucial since this is where the extraction bloom begins.
+pour your ground coffee into the center of the filter, leveling it out with a little shake to create a flat bed. tare—or zero—the scale. start your timer and begin the pour, from the center outward, careful not to pour on the filter. pour between 100-150g of water and stop, allowing the coffee to "bloom", or expand. the bloom should last about 60-90 seconds. this step is crucial since this is where the extraction bloom begins.
 The coffee will not bloom a second time.

 Step 4